-Consolidated Plan for Fiscal Years 2020-2024: The Stanislaus Urban County annually receives Community Development Block Grant (CDBG) and Emergency Solutions Grants (ESG) entitlement funds from the United States Department of Housing and Urban Development (HUD).
+Consolidated Plan: The Stanislaus Urban County annually receives CDBG and Emergency Solutions Grants (ESG) entitlement funds from HUD.
 The Consolidated Plan is a document which provides an analysis of the existing resources and greatest needs in the County and lays out a five-year plan for how the Stanislaus Urban County's entitlement funds will be utilized to meet these needs.
 The Fiscal Years (FYs) 2020-2024 Stanislaus Urban County Consolidated Plan, which applies to grant funds awarded from July 1, 2020 - June 30, 2025, was adopted by the Board of Supervisors on May 12, 2020.
+The Consolidated Plan was prepared in partnership with the City of Turlock under the title of "The Stanislaus Urban County and City of Turlock Consortium Consolidated Plan Fiscal Year 2020-2025" and is available online via the Stanislaus County Community Development Services Plans and Reports web page.